-In order to assist officers in complying with the policy, the Committee also adopted a stock holding assistance plan under which the Corporation is authorized to make interest-free loans to officers to enable them to purchase shares of the Common Stock in the open market.
-The loans are required to be repaid upon the earlier of demand or the fifth anniversary of the date of the loan, unless otherwise authorized by the Committee.
+In 1996, the Corporation adopted a stock holding policy which requires its executive officers to acquire and hold a minimum number of shares of common stock.
+In order to assist the executive officers in complying with the policy, the Corporation also adopted a stock holding assistance plan under which it may make interest-free loans to certain key employees, including its executive officers, to enable such employees to purchase the Common Stock in the open market.
 During 1996, Mr. Rainville received a loan in the principal amount of \$118,104 under this plan to purchase 10,000 shares.
+The loan to Mr. Rainville is repayable upon the earlier of demand or the fifth anniversary of the date of the loan, unless otherwise authorized by the Human Resources Committee of the Corporation's Board of Directors.